2016 Samarinda church bombing

-The 2016 Samarinda Church bombing was a terrorist attack that occurred on November 13, 2016 when a man named Juhanda detonated a Molotov bomb in front of Oikumene Church in Samarinda Seberang, Samarinda, East Kalimantan, Indonesia, where children were playing.
+A terrorist attack occurred on November 13, 2016, when a man named Juhanda detonated a Molotov bomb in front of Oikumene Church in Loa Janan Ilir, Samarinda, East Kalimantan, Indonesia, where children were playing.
 A toddler was killed in the incident and three other toddlers were injured.
 In September 2017, Juhanda and four others were convicted of the attack, with Juhanda sentenced to life imprisonment, while the others received sentences ranging from six to seven years.

 The bombing was the second attack on church in Indonesia in 2016, with the first attack occurred in Medan on August when an ISIS sympathiser attacked a priest during a mass.
 It was also the second terror attack to occur in less than a month, after another ISIS sympathiser was shot dead after wounding three police officers with a machete in Tangerang.

 Bombing

-The explosion occurred on 10:10 WITA (Central Indonesian Time), on Oikumene Church located on Dr. Cipto Mangunkusumo Road in Sengkotek, Loa Janan Ilir District, Samarinda.
+The explosion occurred on 10:10 WITA (Central Indonesian Time), on Oikumene Church located on Dr. Cipto Mangunkusumo Road in Sengkotek, Loa Janan Ilir, Samarinda.
 Oikumene Church is the most popular church in Sengkotek.
 At the time, the prayer service had just finished and crowds were getting out from the church.
 Prosecutors said Juhanda traveled to the church by motorbike, carrying a bag full of black explosive powder and a fuse, intending to cause mass casualties.
 But instead it exploded when he fell from the bike in front of the church, where children were playing.
 Four toddlers were injured in the explosion.
 Juhanda immediately ran away, but later was caught by locals and people from the church after he fell into Mahakam River.

 Firefighters, Indonesian National Police and its bomb disposal unit were immediately dispatched after the bombing.
 The injured, all of them toddlers with age ranging from two to four-year-old, were immediately taken by emergency services to Samarinda's main hospital, I.A Moeis Hospital.
 People from the church were evacuated from the area after the explosion.
 Two toddlers were critically injured in the incident.
 On 14 November, the next day of the bombing, 2-year-old Olivia Intan Marbun Banjarnahor, succumbed to her wounds and became the only fatality in the attack.